lironbdolah/reddify/README.md

 **Playlist filters options:**

-- **Playlist name** : The name you choose for your playlist.
+- **Playlist name**: The name you choose for your playlist.
 - **Subreddit name**: The name of the subreddit which you want to extract your posts from
-- **Number of tracks** : the number of track you would like to have in your playlist
+- **Number of tracks**: The number of tracks you would like to have in your playlist
-- **Date range**: sorts reddit top posts by a specific date range: (past day, past week, .... all time).
+- **Date range**: Sorts Reddit top posts by a specific date range: (past day, past week, .... all time).